Jimmie Johnson: 2011

 After returning to Daytona International Speedway for the Coke Zero 400, Johnson and Earnhardt Jr. ran together for most of the race, like at Talladega, until Johnson pitted under a caution flag.
-Johnson fell down the grid and was involved in a last-lap accident, prompting him to finish 20th.
+Johnson fell down the grid and was involved in a last-lap accident, prompting him to finish twentieth.
 During the next two races, Johnson finished third and fifth in the Quaker State 400 and the Lenox Industrial Tools 301.
-Two weeks later, Johnson found himself finishing 19th during the Brickyard 400 after coming to pit road with 30 laps remaining in the event.
+Two weeks later, Johnson found himself finishing nineteenth during the Brickyard 400 after coming to pit road with thirty laps remaining in the event.
 Johnson finished fourth in the Good Sam RV Insurance 500, after bumping Kurt Busch on the final lap.
 In the next race, Johnson finished tenth.
-Johnson finished in the Top 5 in the following three races.
+Johnson finished in the top five in the following three races.
 During the last race of the regular season, the Wonderful Pistachios 400, Johnson finished in the 31st position.
-While at Chicagoland Speedway for the GEICO 400, Johnson finished 10th.
-Afterward, Johnson finished 18th in the Sylvania 300, then second in the AAA 400.
+While at Chicagoland Speedway for the GEICO 400, Johnson finished tenth.
+Afterward, Johnson finished eighteenth in the Sylvania 300, then second in the AAA 400.
 One week later, Johnson recorded his second victory of the season in the Hollywood Casino 400.
 During the Bank of America 500, Johnson was involved in a crash and finished 34th.
 In the following race, Johnson finished second.
-For the next two races, Johnson finished 14th in each and finished 32nd in the Ford 400 to finish sixth in the Driver's championship standings.
+For the next two races, Johnson finished fourteenth in each and finished 32nd in the Ford 400 to finish sixth in the Driver's championship standings.

-The third NASCAR Championship for Tony Stewart marked the first time since 2005 (coincidentally Stewart's second) that someone other than Johnson was the champion.
+The third NASCAR Championship for Tony Stewart marked the first time since 2005 (coincidentally, Stewart's second) that someone other than Johnson was the champion.